PDevNet/DevNet/README.md

 ```

 ## Example
-The soruce code of the development layer is in the [development](development) subdirectory.
+The soruce code of the development network is in the [development](development) subdirectory.
 We currently provide the implementations for five Lie groups: Special Othorgonal, Real Symplectic, Special Euclidean, Unitary and group of orientation-preserving isometries of the hyperbolic space.

 The development layer can be used like standard RNN type models on the time series.
 For demonstrations, we provide a self contained short example: